Copper in Virginia

 Source: Virginia Humanities, Virginia Indian Archive, Tubular Copper Beads

-The Jamestown colonists sought to find copper, tin and zinc as well as precious metals.
+The Jamestown colonists sought to find copper, tin and zinc as well as gold, silver, diamonds and pearls.
 The First Charter of the Virginia Company reserved to King James I a one-fifteenth share (6.7%) of the value of any copper discovered in Virginia.
-Though the over 2,000 tons of "ore" brought back to England by Martin Frobisher's three voyages to Canada in l576-1578 had no valuable minerals, the colonists may have known that Samuel de Champlain found copper on Nova Scotia in 1604.6
+Though the over 2,000 tons of "ore" brought back to England by Martin Frobisher's three voyages to Canada in l576-1578 had no valuable minerals, the colonists may have known that Samuel de Champlain had found copper on Nova Scotia in 1604.6

 the technology used at Jamestown for smelting ore was based on experience from Central Europe